Luxor Buffet: Prices, Hours, & Menu 2023

 As one of the largest hotels in the world, the Luxor’s buffet does a solid job in giving large crowds a decently-valued buffet option.
-(Note for those of who just looking for the price: Prices are down towards the bottom of this article).
+And, after being shuttered during Covid, the buffet is back, albeit with limited hours (more on that below).

 Located in the resort’s lower level, Luxor’s buffet keeps with the resort’s Egyptian theme in décor, with marble columns and arches.
 It has a spacious, tile-filled open layout to accommodate the crowds.
 It seems clean and open, but can seem a little dark and “basement-y” at times.